BernardFW/bernard/doc/get-started/fsm.md

 ## Probabilistic model

-One thing with user interactions is that you can't always be 100% sure of what they mean, espcially if you do NLU.
+One thing with user interactions is that you can't always be 100% sure of what they mean, especially if you do NLU.
 In BERNARD, each trigger will emit a *probability* that a given user action matches what the trigger expects.
 Then BERNARD will select the most likely trigger and go with it.